 The first kind are under the counter pull out trash cans.
 These can be very handy, since the trash isn't visible from the outside, and it opens with just a pull on what looks like a big kitchen drawer.
 You can get one that accomodates two trash cans also, which can be very handy if you choose to use one as a trash can and one as a recycling container, for example.

 In addition, stand alone trash cans are also very common, and work very well.
 If you're ever in the market to get a new one, choose one that is attractive, since it is visible.
 In addition, I recommend getting one that opens and closes easily, even when close to full and even when your hands are full, such as one which opens with a foot lever or a wave of the hand.

-Below are examples of kitchen trash cans I recommend.
-I especially like the simplehuman trash cans (which come in lots of shapes and sizes), even though they're quite expensive and you have to purchase the custom made bags for them.
+There are lots of nice kitchen trash cans.
+I especially like the simplehuman trash cans (which come in lots of shapes and sizes, such as the one above left), even though they're quite expensive and you have to purchase the custom made bags for them.
 (I don't own one, but I wish I did!)

 Trash cans in other rooms don't need to be as large as those for the kitchen, but still should be large enough to hold about a week's worth of garbage from that room.